How much does it cost to go to CWU?

 Over a period of six years, the average net price paid by all freshmen at Central Washington University has decreased by an average of 1.6% per year.
-This means that despite total costs rising at an average annual rate of 2.3% the average aid given to freshmen has increased at a faster rate.
+This means that while total costs have remained about the same, the average aid given to freshmen has increased over this time period.

 Comparing Out-of-Pocket College Costs